sandstreamdev/std/README.md

 ##### Questions

-- How to find a key of an object by a function?
+- How to find a key of an object by a predicate function?

 #### first

 Returns the first value in the given object.
-Follows default object iteration order.
+Follows the default object iteration order.

 ##### Type signature